ydd0072/my-retail/README.md

 GET /products/{id}

-Get the product information (including current price) for a given product
+Get the product information (including current price) for a given product.

 PUT /products/{id}

-Update the price for the given product
+Update the price for the given product.

 For full details on the request / response parameters as well as a live api, try out the instance below.